LINBIT/linstor-gateway/docs/md/linstor-gateway_iscsi.md

 ### Synopsis

-linstor-gateway iscsi manages highly available iSCSI targets by leveraging LINSTOR and drbd-reacor.
+linstor-gateway iscsi manages highly available iSCSI targets by leveraging LINSTOR and drbd-reactor.
 Setting up LINSTOR, including storage pools and resource groups, as well as drbd-reactor is a prerequisite to use this tool.

 ### Options